mhdalmajid/mhdalmajid/README.md

 - 🔭 I’m currently working on Private project with FMC
-- 💬 Ask me about Typescript,Javascript,css and Graphql
+- 💬 Ask me about Reactjs,Typescript,Javascript,css and Graphql
 - 📫 How to reach me: mhd.almajid@gmail.com

 <!--